spaceitup/checkout-android/README.rst

         String resultInfo = result.getResultInfo();

         // Operation request has been made and "result" contains a resultInfo, an optional Interaction and OperationResult object.
-        // The Interaction object is null when the user selected the same PresetAccount again. if (resultCode == PaymentUI.RESULT_CODE_OK) {
+        // The Interaction object is null when the user selected the same PresetAccount again or closed the page. if (resultCode == PaymentUI.RESULT_CODE_OK) {
             Interaction interaction = result.getInteraction();
             OperationResult operationResult = result.getOperationResult();
         }

-        // "result" contains a resultInfo and optional Interaction, OperationResult or PaymentError.
+        // "result" contains a resultInfo and Interaction with optional OperationResult or PaymentError. if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
-        // The Interaction object is null when the user closed the page before any request was made. if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
             Interaction interaction = result.getInteraction();
             OperationResult operationResult = result.getOperationResult();